 Human ecology is the study of the complex relationships between human beings and their environments.
-The school offers M.S. and Ph.D. degrees in four program specializations: civil society and community research; consumer behavior and family economics; design studies; and human development and family studies.
-The MFA degree in design studies is also offered.
+The school offers advanced degrees with four program specializations: civil society and community research, consumer behavior and family economics, design studies, and human development and family studies.
 Each program option has its own faculty, curriculum, and requirements.
-Prospective graduate students apply for the human ecology degree, the umbrella degree under which the degree options described below are offered.
+Prospective graduate students apply for the human ecology degree, the umbrella degree under which the degree options are offered.
 Inquiries should be made to the individual department offering the desired program specialization.

 All of the school's graduate programs provide opportunities for interdisciplinary, advanced course work with an intensive research or creative discovery experience.
-Faculty and students are also involved with institutes and centers across the campus such as the Arts Institute, Center for Excellence in Family Studies, the Institute on Aging, the Institute for Research and Poverty, the Robert M. La Follette School of Public Affairs, the Waisman Center, the Women's Studies Program, and the Center for Demography and Ecology.
+Faculty and students are also involved with institutes and centers administered in the School of Human Ecology and across the campus such as the Arts Institute, Center for Child and Family Well-Being, the Center for Financial Security, the Institute on Aging, the Kohl's Center for Retailing Excellence, the Nelson Institute for Environmental Studies, the Center for Non-Profits, the Institute for Research on Poverty, and the Waisman Center.
 With access to courses and resources in and beyond the School of Human Ecology, graduate students in human ecology's program options gain the skills and specialized expertise that will be required to be successful scholars, artists/designers, and workers in academic, service, government, and business settings worldwide.

 Applicants must apply online and pay the required application fee to the Graduate School.
 Applicants must meet all Graduate School requirements including a bachelor's degree from an accredited institution and an undergraduate GPA of 3.0 or higher (on a 4.0 scale).
 Each of the three program areas sets additional minimum requirements and requires additional application material.
 See each program option for admission requirements.